 The following day, we went cross country skiing at Glen, which like Jackson was not too far from the Seasons condos.
 This time, my friend and I had the good sense to get some private instruction, which only cost $10 for 45 minutes.

-The instructor was extremely helpful, and I had a lot of a-ha moments when she gave us the information on how to go about skiing correctly.
 Although I’m really glad I had the lesson, I also think it was helpful for me to struggle a bit before having someone give me instruction and feedback.

-The White Mountains offer many incredible opportunities to engage mindfully with the outdoors.
+The White Mountains offer many opportunities to engage mindfully with the outdoors.
 In addition hiking to the AMC huts and cross country skiing at Jackson or Glen, other activities in the White Mountains could include:

 Hiking or snowshoeing along Franconia Ridge